pmohinder/platform-docs/13_Rest_API/Readme.md

 Client Request Context
 ----------------------

-PolyLogyx will derive client request context directly from the HTTP request headers and client TCP socket.
+EclecticIQ ER will derive client request context directly from the HTTP request headers and client TCP socket.
 Request context is used to evaluate policies and provide client information for troubleshooting and auditing purposes.